-To change the system variables controlling dimensions, select the Dimension Style tool on the Dimension panel under the Annotate tab to open the Dimension Style Manager window.
-Select the Modify button to access the dimension variables (Figure 3.13).
+To change the system variables controlling dimensions, select the small arrow in the bottom left-hand corner of the Dimensions panel to open the Dimension Style Manager window.
+Select the Modify button to access the Standard dimension variables (Figure 3.13).